BA in Biology

 The biology major satisfies all premedical requirements except for the second semester of organic chemistry, which can easily be built into a student’s schedule.
 Premedical students majoring in biology should discuss premedical requirements with their advisors and with the Preprofessional Advising Office (100 Bay State Road, 4th floor) as early as possible.

 Modular Medical Integrated Curriculum (MMEDIC) Program

-Juniors and seniors who have been admitted to the Modular Medical Integrated Curriculum (MMEDIC) program, with the appropriate prerequisites and approval from the Preprofessional Advising Office (100 Bay State Road, 4th floor), may register for certain courses that have been developed for this program.
+Juniors and seniors who have been admitted to the Modular Medical Integrated Curriculum (MMEDIC) program, with the appropriate prerequisites and approval from the director of the program, may register for certain courses that have been developed for this program.
 The MMEDIC program offers an integrated curriculum composed of undergraduate and medical school-related courses that facilitate the transition to the curriculum at the School of Medicine.
-Those interested in early admission to the Boston University School of Medicine through the MMEDIC program should apply through the Preprofessional Advising Office at the beginning of the second semester of their sophomore year.
+Those interested in early admission to the Boston University School of Medicine through the MMEDIC program should apply through the Preprofessional Advising office (100 Bay State Road, 4th Floor) at the beginning of the second semester of their sophomore year.

-The following courses may count toward credit for the biology major for students enrolled in the MMEDIC program:
+The following courses may count toward the biology major for students enrolled in the MMEDIC program:

 - GMS AN 722

 - GMS BI 751